omarkawach/spatial_analysis_scenarios/README.md

 ## Motivaiton and Objectives

-Modelling and Simulaiton (M&S) has shown to be useful for studying real-world systems and to support decision-making through models that abstract systems under study.
-Building accurate models that adequately represents real-world systems is both difficult and time consuming, especially on a large-scale for complex spatial systems such as emergency response / services, urban logistics, etc. Since GIS data contains highlighy detailed, often hierarchically organized information that can be used to build simulation models, it is compatible with the modular nature of DEVS formalism.
+Modelling and Simulation (M&S) has shown to be useful for studying real-world systems and to support decision-making through models that abstract systems under study.
+Building accurate models that adequately represents real-world systems is both difficult and time consuming, especially on a large-scale for complex spatial systems such as emergency response / services, urban logistics, etc. Since GIS data contains highly detailed, often hierarchically organized information that can be used to build simulation models, it is compatible with the modular nature of DEVS formalism.
 With this information in mind, the goal of this research is to determine a method for automating the generation of large-scale, spatial DEVS simulation models from GIS data.

 [Article Modeling and Simulation in Geographic Information Science: Integrated Models and Grand Challenges](https://www.sciencedirect.com/science/article/pii/S1877042811013267)

+**Below is from presentation...**

+The first step is to determine how GIS data can be used to build complex, large-scale spatial DEVS models.

+This work seeks to answer several questions for future, more extensive research on the topic:
+   - Which type of scenarios can GIS data help us model?
+   - Which spatial analysis tools can be used?
+How can they be used?
+   - What is a typical workflow that can convert GIS data into a simulation model?
+   - How can DEVS models be parameterized from GIS data?
+   - How can neighborhoods or couplings be derived from spatial properties?

 ## Background

 #### GIS

 Geographic information systems (GIS) open the door to the analysis, manipulation, and visualization of data spatially referenced to Earth.
 The two main components of spatial data are location (where) and attributes (what).
 These components of spatial data are mappable digitally and / or on paper.
 There also exist two main types of data in GIS.
 Vector data (objects) and raster data (field).
 Vector data can be 0-dimensional, 1-dimensional, and 2-dimensional.
 In the 0th dimension, coordinate points exist on their own.
 In the 1st dimension, two points can be used to create a line.
 In the 2nd dimension, three or more lines can be joined to make a polygon.
 Rasters can either be continuous (progressive data that varies) or discrete (thematic or categorical).
 Rectangular tessellated rasters are most common since they are easier mathematically.

+Maybe discuss the importance of a coordinate system?